Catalearn/catalearn/readme.md

 ```

 ### Saving and loading data
-Saving data to the cloud and loading it from the cloud can prevent multiple data uploads.
+Use `catalearn.save` and `catalearn.load` to store the data to the cloud and access it from there.
+This prevents multiple data uploads when training models.
 ```
 import numpy as np